Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `lock`

+Optional.
 The lock settings of the service.

 - Required: No
 - Type: object